Jupyter notebooks as Markdown documents, Julia, Python or R scripts

 # %%), supported by many IDE (Spyder, Hydrogen, VS Code, PyCharm and PTVS)

 - Or use the light format, if you prefer to see fewer cell markers.

 If your notebook contains more text than code, if you are writing a documentation or a book, you probably want to save your notebook as a Markdown document

 - Use the Jupytext Markdown format if you wish to render your notebook as a

 .mdfile (without its outputs) on GitHub

 - Use the MyST Markdown format, a markdown flavor that “implements the best parts of reStructuredText”, if you wish to render your notebooks using Sphinx or Jupyter Book.

-- Use the R Markdown format if you want to open your Jupyter Notebooks in RStudio.
+- Use the R Markdown format or the Quarto format if you want to open your Jupyter Notebooks in RStudio.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.